Unexpected but true department: a Fuji dedicated flash is my favorite for non-dedicated Leica hot shoes.

 (For dedicated shoes, too)

-Maybe it’s making up for the fact that Leica makes the best strap for Fuji, but I use a Fuji strap on the M5 (it has weird lugs).
-Or that the 28mm finder that Fuji made for the X70 is perfect for using the 28mm M-Rokkor.
-Probably not.
+Maybe it’s making up for the fact that Leica makes the best strap for Fuji, but I use a Fuji strap on my M5 (unlike most M’s, it has flat lugs).

 Anyway, here’s the flash: Fujifilm EF-X20.